Kris3131/EL/README.md

 - 電子郵件：krischiang0301@gmail.com

-# Daily Learning Log (Everyday Learning - EL)
+# Daily Learning Log (Ever Learning - EL)

-This project is a learning log used to track my daily learning progress.
+This project is a learning log used to track my learning progress.

 ## About the Project

 The goal of this project is to:

-- Record daily learning progress and achievements.
+- Record learning progress and achievements.
 - Share the new knowledge, skills, and projects I've learned.
 - Encourage self-learning and continuous improvement.

 ## Content

-My daily learning log includes, but is not limited to, the following:
+My learning log includes, but is not limited to, the following:

 - Summaries and notes on technical articles.
 - Code and explanations for small programming projects.